retirement-plan-structure

 Permalink

-Capturing investment pot values would be a major enhancement of the app.
+Capturing investment pot values would be a significant enhancement of the app.
 The app would need to automatically access pricing information for every fund, shareholding, bond on a regular basis.
 To be personalised, it would need to be integrated with every investment platform and stockbroker.
 Then for completeness there’s international investments and property values.
 It would then be a financial super-aggregator.
 How feasible such an enhancement is, I’m not yet sure.
-I suspect we’re talking about a different app entirely, but one that might integrate well with EvolveMyRetirement.
+That starts to resemble a separate financial‑aggregation tool, though one that could integrate well with EvolveMyRetirement.

-In the absence of such a super-aggregator (unless you know of one), maybe we’ll look at spreadsheet integration at some point, to simplify data input.
+In the absence of such a super-aggregator (unless you know of one), we may explore spreadsheet integration at some point, to simplify data input.

 Changes to personal circumstances would always require manual updates, as would changes to goals, preferences and attitudes.
 By the way, the app does already remind you if you haven’t used it for a while (unless you’ve turned reminders off).